KentenRoth/100DaysOfCode/README.md

 I spent a lot of time looking over NodeJS, MongoDB and SQL to see what one I wanted to tackle first.
 I settled on a NodeJS and got everything ready to go for it.
 I purchased a Udemy Course that has NodeJS and MongoDB in the same course, and also picked up a course on mySQL.
 I am excited to get started, and hopefully I can get more time in later tonight.

 ---

+Day 2

+So I have to admit that I feel slightly overwhelmed.
+I know there is a vast amount of libraries and help for learning NodeJS, but at the start it seems a bit heavy.
+I think this feeling will go away once I get more into the language and I see how things start fitting together.
+I spent some time on the require function and I see how/why it is used, but I think finding the right library to use and understanding the documentation for them is what is getting me.
+I will start looking at a random library or NodeJS api on my lunch at work and read the documentation.
+That should help me learn a little better, and hopefully knock the edge off of feeling like this is a big bite and hard to chew.

+---